camillerose/Pricing_Optimization_AB_Test_Analysis/README.md

 # Pricing_Optimization_AB_Test_Analysis
 This analysis notebook analyzes data from an A/B test for pricing optimization.
+This analysis was completed in 4 hours.

 ### Three main questions are addressed:
 1) At which price should the company list their software? <br>